aau-claaudia/hpc/docs/mistral/how-to-access.md

 ---

-Access to Mistral is granted in two stages — the base login works for both Le Char and AI Studio interfaces, while API key access requires an additional application.
+Access to Mistral is granted in two stages — the base login works for both Vibe and AI Studio interfaces, while API key access requires an additional application.

 ## Access Levels